onlaj/Piano-LED-Visualizer/README.md

 There are two ways, you can use preconfigured system image or install everything manually.

 ### 1. **System image**
-- Download latest zip file from releases.
+- Download the latest zip file from releases.
 - Unzip the file.
 - Use program like [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) or [Etcher](https://www.balena.io/etcher/) to save system image to your SD card (4GB is a minimum).